Statute of limitations: Western Australia

 The Criminal Procedure Act 2004 outlines the statute of limitations, stating that a simple offence (an offence which can only be brought to a magistrate's court, and cannot include more than 12 months' imprisonment as the maximum penalty) shall have a statute of limitations of 12 months.
 However, all crimes (offences which can be brought to a district court or the supreme court) have no statute of limitations.
 Furthermore, a person may be charged with a simple offence after 12 months' if the person consents to such a charge being laid, or if that offence has a different statute of limitations as provided by law.

 Canada

+Criminal

+A criminal statute of limitations does exist in Canada, although for most crimes it is rather weak.
+Offences under the Criminal Code fall into one of two base categories: summary and indictable, with indictable being the more serious of the two.
+Additionally, most offences are hybrid offenses, where they may be tried as either summary or indictable depending on the severity of the crime; this is done at the Crown's discretion.

-Summary conviction offences have a limitation period of 12 months.
+Summary proceedings have a limitation period of 12 months unless waived (such as under a plea deal).
+Hybrid offences cannot be prosecuted as summary after the limitation period, but can still be upgraded to indictable.

+Non-hybrid summary offences (e.g. causing a disturbance, nudity, trespassing at night, falsifying employment records) cannot be prosecuted at all after the limitation period.
+Few offences fall under this category.

-Indictable (serious) offences such as fraud, serious theft, murder, kidnapping, arson, bribery, perjury, do not have a limitation period.
-A defendant can be charged at any future date.
-In sexual abuse cases in particular, men and women have been charged and convicted more than 40 years after the abuse had been committed.
+Indictable offences (e.g. murder, kidnapping, sexual assault, perjury) do not have a limitation period; a defendant can be charged at any future date.
+In sexual assault cases in particular, men and women have been charged and convicted more than 40 years after the abuse had been committed.

-Civil law limitations vary by province.
-In Ontario, this is governed by the Limitations Act, 2002.
+Hybrid offences (e.g. theft, assault, harassment, mischief) can be charged as indictable if the Crown deems it to be in the public interest and serious enough to be worth their resources, making the limitation period of 12 months somewhat weak or even irrelevant in many instances.
+Someone who has committed a hybrid offence in the past can never be truly immune from prosecution simply because their crime is "out of statute", unlike in other jurisdictions.
+Some hybrid offences may have aggravating factors which automatically make them indictable offences (e.g. mischief causing actual danger to life, assault which causes the victim to be wounded, maimed or disfigured), removing the limitation period entirely.

+Civil

+Limitation periods for civil cases vary by province.